The facts about strip clubs in England & the UK

 Taking your clothes off

 People argue it’s the dancer’s choice to decide just how much skin to flash.
-And, technically this is true.
-However, competition between dancers, combined with the need to make back the house fee mean they often feel forced to reveal more than they’re comfortable with.
+But competition between dancers, combined with the need to make back the house fee mean they often feel forced to reveal more than they’re comfortable with.

 “When the money dropped so did my personal standards,” says Jennifer.
 “I was frightened of doing a full strip but, when money was tight, I did it.
 The first time I pulled my knickers down I felt my soul fall out.”